Nebula-Consulting/nebula-object-transformer/README.md

 ### Transformation functions

-When some values need to be transformed, we can provide the name of an Apex class to perform the transformation.
+When some values need to be modified during the transformation, we can provide the name of an Apex class to perform the transformation.
 In this example, we are taking a Date from Contact and transforming it into a String that can be used in JSON:

 Custom Metadata (Contact_to_JSON_transform):